-MET3 is expressed biallelically with a paternal bias in the endosperm a qPCR of MET3 transcript in different tissue types of wild-type Col-0 (Fig. 1a).
+Our previous analysis has shown that MET3 is expressed in the endosperm of developing Arabidopsis seeds (Jullien et al. 2012).
+However, the detail and exclusivity of its expression pattern remain to be investigated.
+To get a better characterization of MET3 expression pattern, we performed a qPCR of MET3 transcript in different tissue types of wild-type Col-0 (Fig. 1a).
 Our result shows that MET3 is principally expressed in siliques and its expression peaks at 5 Days After Pollination (DAP).
 These results could be confirmed using publicly available transcriptome datasets (Fig. S1a) (Klepikova et al. 2016).
-To gain a better spatial and temporal characterization of MET3 expression, we generated two new transcriptional MET3 reporter constructs, encompassing 2kb of the MET3 promoter driving either H2B-tdTomato or H2B-GUS (Fig. S2a).
+To gain a better spatial and temporal characterization of MET3 expression, we generated two new transcriptional MET3 reporter constructs, encompassing 2 kb of the MET3 promoter driving either H2B-tdTomato or H2B-GUS (Fig. S2a).
 The analysis of the pMET3:H2B-GUS in different plant tissues confirmed the specificity of MET3 expression to the seed endosperm (Fig. S1b-d).
 To characterize in detail the temporal expression of MET3 in the endosperm, we performed confocal microscopy on the pMET3:H2B-tdTomato lines at different stages of seed development.
 We could detect pMET3:H2B-tdTomato expression from as early as the four nuclei stage endosperm (Fig. 1b). pMET3:H2B-tdTomato remains express throughout the endosperm (Fig. 1c) until the globular stage of embryo development where its expression starts to be higher in the chalazal endosperm and chalazal cyst (Fig. 1d).
-At later stages, pMET3:H2B-tdTomato expression is limited to the chalazal endosperm and chalazal cyst (Fig. 1e).
-From 7 DAP, pMET3:H2B-tdTomato expression can no longer be detected.
+At later stages, pMET3:H2BtdTomato expression is limited to the chalazal endosperm and chalazal cyst (Fig. 1e).
+From 7 DAP, pMET3:H2BtdTomato expression can no longer be detected.
 A similar expression pattern was observed with pMET3:H2B-GUS (Fig. S2b) and pMET3:H2B-RFP (Fig. S2c) as well as online transcriptomic data (Fig. S2d) (Belmonte et al. 2013).
 MET3 protein expression and localization could not be determined as we, so far, failed in expressing a fluorescently tagged MET3 protein in Arabidopsis (LT personal communication).
-Such endosperm expression pattern is common in imprinted genes, like FWA, FIS2, MEA or PHE1